Granular activated carbon for acid gases

 - Air treatment in spaces where it is required to avoid corrosion caused by acid gases

 - Control in electronic component production areas

-The Vapacid type is manufactured from coconut shell and is impregnated with metal oxides that give it a high capacity for the elimination of gases and acid vapors present in air.
+The Vapacid type activated carbon is manufactured from coconut shell and is impregnated with metal oxides that give it a high capacity for the elimination of acid gases and vapors present in air.
 These acids can be organic, such as acetic acid or mercaptans, or inorganic, such as sulfur dioxide and sulfuric, nitric, hydrochloric, and phosphoric acids.

 In the case of hydrogen sulfide removal, Vapacid catalyzes the H2S - oxygen reaction:

 2 H2S + O2 = S8 + 2 H2O

 Unlike other impregnated carbons, Vapacid minimizes the formation of sulfuric acid by inhibiting the side reactions that produce it.

 VAPACID adsorbs more than twice as many mercaptans as non-impregnated carbon, as it oxidizes them to disulfides

 (2 RSH R2S2), which on the one hand are less odorous, and on the other, they are more easily adsorbable.

 Among the main applications of this product are: odor control in drain vents (called